openconfig/gnoi/software_bundle/README.md

 https://github.com/openconfig/gnoi/pull/19#issuecomment-479083625

-The generic nature of SetPackage therefore means it could be seen as potentially being used to handle extensions.
+The generic nature of SetPackage therefore means it could be seen as potentially being used to handle software bundles.
-However, the same case that was made for gNOI OS can be made here for Extensions - extension management is complex enough to deserve its own service and RPCs.
+However, the same case that was made for gNOI OS can be made here for Software bundles - software bundle management is complex enough to deserve its own service and RPCs.

-A workflow for installing an extension is more complex than adding a file onto a system and either "activating" it or not.
+A workflow for installing a software bundle is more complex than adding a file onto a system and either "activating" it or not.
 - The system should be configured to do signature verification.
   SetPackage has no concept of this.
-- The installation may be performed with an extension which is currently present on the system.
+- The installation may be performed with a software bundle which is currently present on the system.
   SetPackage only offers the option to transfer and then either immediately activate, or leave the package on the system.
   If the package is left on the system then SetPackage does not offer any capability to ever interact with that package again.
-- The network operator may need/want to install multiple extensions before reloading all affected programs at once.
+- The network operator may need/want to install multiple software bundles before reloading all affected programs at once.
   SetPackage doesn't have any mechanism for handling the reload/activation step separately.